-CEO’s program model helps people coming home from prison enter the workforce.
-The model helps achieve these goals by providing life skill education, short-term paid transitional employment, full-time job placement and post-placement services.
-Addressing the employment needs of people with criminal convictions through the CEO model makes them less likely to become re-incarcerated and more likely to build a foundation for a stable, productive life for themselves and their families.
+CEO helps men and women coming home from prison successfully enter the workforce.
+CEO’s evidence-based model combines life skills education, short-term paid transitional employment, full-time job placement and post-placement services.
+Addressing the employment needs of people with criminal convictions through the CEO model reduces the likelihood of re-incarceration and helps participants build a foundation for a stable, productive life for themselves and their families.

 - Life Skills Education

 Life Skills Education—addressing behavioral and skills gaps related to finding and keeping a job and how to answer specific employer questions about past convictions.

 Transitional Jobs—providing immediate work (daily paycheck) as well as a work environment from which to evaluate participants’ ability to be on time, communicate and be productive.

 - Placement Services

 Placement Services—providing assistance securing unsubsidized employment with appropriate private and public sector employers based on an participant assessment and skill levels.